THE AMERICAN FOREGUT SOCIETY

 Dr. Schnoll-Sussman attended the Sophie Davis School of Biomedical Education and received her medical degree from Mount Sinai Medical Center in New York, New York.

-Michael S. Smith, MD, MBA, is the Chief of Gastroenterology and Hepatology at Mount Sinai West and Mount Sinai St. Luke’s Hospitals and Associate Professor of Medicine at the Icahn School of Medicine at Mount Sinai in New York City.
-First at Temple University in Philadelphia and now at Mount Sinai, he has build a clinical practice focusing on the diagnosis and management of esophageal disorders, from GERD and motility to Barrett’s esophagus and esophageal cancer.
-His research interests have focused on evaluating how new technologies are best incorporated into everyday treatment of diseases of the esophagus.
+Dr. Smith is the Chief of Gastroenterology and Hepatology, Director of the Esophageal Program and Director of the Motility Center at Mount Sinai West and Mount Sinai Morningside Hospitals in New York City.
+He also is an Associate Professor of Medicine at the Icahn School of Medicine at Mount Sinai.
+First at Temple University in Philadelphia and now at Mount Sinai, he has built a clinical practice focusing on the diagnosis and management of esophageal disorders, from GERD and motility to Barrett’s esophagus and esophageal cancer.
+His research has focused on evaluating how new technologies are best incorporated into everyday treatment of diseases of the esophagus.

 Lee L Swanstrom MD